zjfheart/Geometry-aware-Instance-reweighted-Adversarial-Training/README.md

 to recover the standard AT (Madry's).

-The over-parameterized models that fit nataral data entirely in the standard training are still far from enough for fitting adversarial data in adversarial training.
+The over-parameterized models that fit nataral data entirely in the standard training (ST) are still far from enough for fitting adversarial data in adversarial training (AT).
-Compared with standard training fitting the natural data points, adversarial training smooths the neighborhoods of natural data, so that adversarial data consume significantly more model capacity than natural data.
+Compared with ST fitting the natural data points, AT smooths the neighborhoods of natural data, so that adversarial data consume significantly more model capacity than natural data.

 The volume of this neighborhood is exponentially ![](http://latex.codecogs.com/gif.latex?|1+\epsilon_{train}|^{X}) large w.r.t. the input dimension ![](http://latex.codecogs.com/gif.latex?|X|), even if ![](http://latex.codecogs.com/gif.latex?\epsilon_{train}) is small.